 Computer monitors and cameras use the RGB model.

 RGB combines red, green and blue to create all colors.
 The RGB model is very large and consists of millions of colors.
 Each tiny dot in a computer monitor or screen contains RGB information.

 The exact range of colors can vary depending on application or device.

 CMYK Color Mode is based on the use of inks.
 Photoshop assigns a percentage of ink to each pixel.
-Light colours are assigned small percentages of ink and darker colours higher percentages.
+Light colors are assigned small percentages of ink and darker colors higher percentages.

 Use CMYK mode when working with images you want to print.

 It’s always best to start editing in RGB mode before converting to CMYK.
 When you convert to CMYK, colors may appear different on screen.

 They will often look dull and less vibrant.
 This is because some colors are impossible to print.
 The RGB model is a lot larger than the CMYK model.